Snoozeds/DankRPG-aoi/README.md

 - The password: Set by yourself through your hosting provider.
 - The port: Usually "22", but check with your hosting provider.

-## Step 3: Downloading dependencies on your host
+## Hosting Dank RPG | Step 3: Downloading dependencies on your host

 Assuming you are using **Ubuntu**, run the following commands: